hopsoft/turbo_boost-commands/README.md

 It’s useful for managing temporary data that doesn’t need to persist beyond the current request.

-Now state can be accessed within your Commands like so.
+Now state can be accessed within Commands like so.

 ```ruby
 state.now[:key] = "value"